-The Department of Veterans Affairs publishes a policy guide called the “Pamphlet 26-7” that serves as the official VA loan handbook for mortgage lenders.
-But despite its “pamphlet” name, this guide actually weighs in at well over 600 pages.
+The Department of Veterans Affairs publishes a policy guide called the “Pamphlet 26-7” as the official VA loan handbook for mortgage lenders.
+Despite its “pamphlet” name, this guide weighs over 600 pages.

-But they also publish a slimmer, 52-page handbook that’s specifically geared toward home buyers.
-It’s called the “VA Home Loan Guaranty Buyer’s Guide,” and you can find it online by searching the title.
+However, they also publish a slimmer, 52-page handbook for home buyers.
+It’s called the “VA Home Loan Guaranty Buyer’s Guide,” you can find it online by searching the title.

-Below, we’ve collected 10 important quotes from the VA’s buyer guide, with an explanation of why they matter to you as a borrower.
+Below, we’ve collected 10 essential quotes from the VA’s buyer guide and explained why they matter to you as a borrower.

 1. Describing the VA Loan Guarantee

-VA loans are a type of government-backed mortgage.
-Lenders that offer these loans receive extra protection from the federal government, in the form of a partial guarantee.
+VA loans are a government-backed mortgage.
+Lenders offering these loans receive extra protection from the federal government through a partial guarantee.

 In short, if a borrower defaults on their loan, the lender can be reimbursed for some of their losses.
 But this guarantee directly benefits borrowers as well.